JohannesBuchner/BXA/doc/visualisations.rst

 	Example of the convolved model spectrum prediction band.

-For an example of extracting plot data for sherpa, see the :doc:`xagnfitter Script <xagnfitter>` (towards the bottom).
+For an example of extracting plot data for sherpa, see the :doc:`xagnfitter script <xagnfitter>` (towards the bottom).

 Fluxes and luminosities
 ------------------------